MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 ```

 Return Values

 * Result (boolean) - Returns `true` if there are no errors related to this command.

 ### GetAudioFile

 Obtains a system or user-uploaded audio file currently stored on Misty.

 Endpoint: GET &lt;robot-ip-address&gt;/api/audio?FileName={name-of-audio-file.extension}

 Parameters

 **Note:** Because GET requests do not include payloads, the parameter for this request must be included in the URL as seen above.
 - FileName (string): The name of the audio file to get, including its file type extension.
+- Base64 (boolean): Optional.
+Sending a request with `true` returns the audio file data as a downloadable Base64 string.
+Sending a request with `false` returns the audio file to your browser or REST client.
+Defaults to `false`.

 ```markup
 http://<robot-ip-address>/api/audio?FileName=ExampleAudio.mp3
 ```

 Return Values
-- An audio file that plays in your browser or REST client.
+- If you set `Base64` to `false`, returns an audio file that plays in your browser or REST client.
 You can save the file by manually downloading it either from your browser or from a REST client such as Postman.
+If you set `Base64` to `true`, returns the following key/value pairs:
+  - `base64`: A base64-encoded string for the audio file data.
+  - `contentType`: The content type of the media encoded in the base64 string.
+  - `name`: The filename of the returned audio file.

 ### GetAudioList
 Lists all audio files (default system files and user-uploaded files) currently stored on Misty.